Myofascial Meridians: Release the Back Body

 Myofascial Planes

-The “myo-fascial” lines, planes, or sheaths provide a helpful map when trying to understand how patterns of positive and negative stress relay and transfer through the structures of the body.
+The myofascial lines, meridians, planes, or sheaths provide a helpful map for understanding how positive and negative stress patterns relay and transfer through the body’s structures.

-When studying the human structure we often name individual anatomical parts as if they’re separate from all other parts.
-This of course, is not true; everything is deeply connected within the body.
-One of the ways the body remains connected is through the fascia.
-The bodies fascia can be extremely dense, and at other times very fine.
-The stronger qualities of fascia help to maintain structure; its more flexible and fluid nature helps to facilitate organs, bones, and muscles sliding and gliding against one another.
+When studying human structure, we often refer to individual anatomical parts as separate from all other parts.
+This, of course, is not true; everything is deeply connected within the body.
+One way the body remains connected is through the fascia.
+The fascia can be extremely dense or very fine.
+The stronger qualities of fascia help maintain structure; its more flexible and fluid nature facilitates organs, bones, and muscles sliding and gliding against one another.

-In particular, the myo-fascial planes provide a template for the yoga practitioner to understand how patterns of movement (through postures or asana) affect the body.
+In particular, the myofascial planes provide a template for the yoga practitioner to understand how movement patterns (through postures or asana) affect the body.

 The Dorsal Plane and the "Heels" of the Body

-The dorsal plane of the body serves to protect the back of the body and primarily functions (with the exception of the knees) to support the body in upright flexion.
+The dorsal plane protects the back and primarily functions (except the knees) to support the body in upright flexion.
 In other words, the back side of the body helps us stand upright.

-From this perspective, a yoga practitioner can begin to feel the relationship between the heels of the feet, the “heels” of the pelvis (the sitting bones), and the “heels” of the cranium (occiput at the base of the skull).
-All of these structures are connected in a continuous band with one affecting the other simultaneously.
+From this perspective, a yoga practitioner can begin to feel the relationship between the heels of the feet, the “heels” of the pelvis (the sitting bones), and the “heels” of the cranium (the occiput at the base of the skull).
+These structures are connected in a continuous band, simultaneously affecting each other.

 An Outer Shell of Personal History